pranshupant/automate_daily_assessment/README.md

   * On successful submission of form a notification is sent to my Slack using a webhook.

+  * Wrote a macro on the MacroDroid Android App to automatically accept the MFA prompts.

 ### Notes:

  * Add your authentication credentials to auth.py.
  * Modify run.sh to use your local python/conda environment.
  * Create a webdrivers/ directory with binaries for selenium drivers that you can get using the following command:

  ```bash
  curl https://chromedriver.storage.googleapis.com/87.0.4280.20/chromedriver_linux64.zip -o chromedriver_linux64.zip
  ```